Long Prompt Makes the Answer Worse: How to Fix the Shape

 Step 3: Cut redundant constraints

 Read each constraint and ask: “would a reviewer actually check this?”
-If no, cut it.
-Soft preferences fight hard rules; cutting them strengthens the hard ones.
+If not, cut it.
+Soft preferences fight hard rules; cutting the soft ones strengthens the hard ones.

-Step 4: Add a positive example, remove three sentences of rules
+Step 4: Add one positive example, remove three sentences of rules

-One sample of “correct output” is worth ~300 words of rules.
-If you have rules describing how output should look, replace them with one example showing exactly that.
+One sample of “correct output” is worth a paragraph of rules.
+If you have rules describing how the output should look, replace them with a single example showing exactly that.
+Anthropic and OpenAI both recommend a few labeled examples over long prose descriptions of format.

 Step 5: Put the output schema last

-Last block in the prompt = highest recency weight.
-Use this for the structural spec:
+The last block in the prompt carries the highest recency weight.
+Use it for the structural spec:

 [everything else]